Front End Debt To Income Ratios Mortgage Guidelines

 - However, there are many lenders that have overlays on debt to income ratios where they will cap the front end at 31% and back end at 43%

-- This is not a FHA Guideline but rather is a lender overlay on debt to income ratios by the particular mortgage lender
+- This is not an FHA Guideline but rather is a lender overlay on debt to income ratios by the particular mortgage lender

-Home Buyers who have higher debt to income ratios and need a direct lender with no overlays can contact The Gustan Cho Team at USA Mortgage at 262-716-8151 or email us at email@example.com.
-We are available 7 days a week, evenings, weekends, and holidays.
+Home Buyers who have a higher debt to income ratios and need a direct lender with no overlays can contact us at Gustan Cho Associates at 262-716-8151 or email us at [email protected] We are available 7 days a week, evenings, weekends, and holidays.